You’ve got questions, we’ve got answers. If you don’t find your

 Can I apply for the spring semester?

 Simon’s Rock accepts a very small class each January for the spring semester.
-Applicants who wish to be considered for spring admission should submit their completed applications by December 1.
-November 1 is the priority financial aid deadline for spring applicants.
+Applicants who wish to be considered for spring admission should submit their completed applications by November 1.
 Please be aware that we are not always able to offer the same level of financial aid to student entering in January.

 There are a number of reasons a student might consider applying for January admission.
 Some students only hear about Simon’s Rock as they are entering their junior or senior year in high school and wish to be considered for early college right away.
 Others who have completed the 10th or 11th grade may feel that an additional semester will help them gain a greater degree of academic preparation.